zefang-liu/AdaMoLE/README.md

 - **Integration of LoRA and MoE:** Seamlessly combines Low-Rank Adaptation with the Mixture of Experts framework, enhancing the fine-tuning process for LLMs.
 - **Hugging Face Compatibility:** Designed to be compatible with the Hugging Face's [Transformers](https://github.com/huggingface/transformers) and [Parameter-Efficient Fine-Tuning (PEFT)](https://github.com/huggingface/peft) library, ensuring ease of use and integration into existing workflows.

+For more details regarding AdaMoLE, you are welcome to refer to our [paper on arXiv]().

 ## Installation

 ```bash